-- Monetary assets and liabilities not already measured in the functional currency of respective Group entity are translated into the functional currency at the closing rate at the date of that statement of financial position; - Income and expenses for each statement of profit or loss and other comprehensive income are translated at average exchange rates (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the dates of the transactions); and - All resulting exchange differences are recognized as a separate component of equity currency translation difference.
+- monetary assets and liabilities not already measured in the functional currency of respective Group entity are translated into the functional currency at the closing rate at the date of that statement of financial position; - income and expenses for each statement of profit or loss and other comprehensive income are translated at average exchange rates (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the dates of the transactions); and - all resulting exchange differences are recognized as a separate component of equity currency translation difference.

-Foreign exchange gains and losses resulting from the re-measurement into the functional currencies of respective Group's entities are recognized in the preliminary consolidated statement of profit or loss or other comprehensive income.
+Foreign exchange gains and losses resulting from the re-measurement into the functional currencies of respective Group's entities are recognized in the consolidated statement of profit or loss or other comprehensive income.

-At 31 December 2014 the principal rate of exchange used for translating foreign currency balances was USD 1 = AZN 0.7844, EUR 1 = AZN 0.9522, RUB 1 = AZN 0.0133 (1 January 2014: USD 1 = AZN 0.7845, EUR 1 = AZN 1.0788, RUB 1 = AZN 0.0241).
+At 31 December 2015 the principal rate of exchange used for translating foreign currency balances was USD 1 = AZN 1.5594, EUR 1 = AZN 1.7046, RUB 1 = AZN 0.0216 (31 December 2014: USD 1 = AZN 0.7844, EUR 1 = AZN 0.9522, RUB 1 = AZN 0.0133 and 1 January 2014: USD 1 = AZN 0.7845, EUR 1 = AZN 1.0788, RUB 1 = AZN 0.0241).